Property Evaluation

 - the BorrowerBorrowerPerson who is the obligor per the Note. will make after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. , and

-- you want the appraiser to include in its opinion of the market value of the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). on an “as completed” basis.
+- you want the AppraiserAppraiserPerson engaged to estimate a Property’s market value per USPAP. to include in the Property'sProperty'sMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). “as completed” market value; and

 |